zenml-io/zenml/docs/book/guides/low-level-api/chapter-4.md

 If you want to see the code for this chapter of the guide, head over to the [GitHub](https://github.com/zenml-io/zenml/tree/main/examples/low_level_guide/chapter_4.py).

-# Swap out implementations of individual steps and see caching in action
+# Caching in action

 What if we don't want to use TensorFlow but rather a [scikit-learn](https://scikit-learn.org/) model?
 This is easy to do.
+Swap out implementations of individual steps and see caching save you time and money!

 ## Create steps